-Typically beginning in late April or early May, the temperature profiles begin to stratify.
+Typically beginning in late April or early May, the temperature profiles began to stratify.
 As expected, in both lakes the surface (or epilimnion) layer, had the highest degree of warming since it interfaces most directly with air temperatures and solar heating, relative to the deeper layers.
 However, maximum temperatures among the lakes, and across the length of Seton Lake, varied.
-Peak summer surface temperature was 20.5°C at the outflow end of Anderson Lake (on 31 July), 16.6°C at the inflow end of Seton Lake (on 30 August), and 20.4°C at the outflow end of Seton Lake (on 1 August).
-The greatest daily difference in surface temperatures among stations was up to 5.9°C between the inflow and outflow ends of Seton Lake in 2020.
+Peak summer surface temperature was 23.5°C at the outflow end of Anderson Lake (on 30 July), 16.8°C at the inflow end of Seton Lake (on 12 August), and 22.5°C at the outflow end of Seton Lake (on 30 July).
+These were on par with the highest peak temperatures in previous monitoring years.
+Relative to the inflow end of Seton Lake, the greatest daily differences in surface temperatures among stations was up to 7.8°C at the outflow end of Anderson Lake and 7.3°C at the outflow end of Seton Lake in 2021.
 At each monitoring location, turn over in the fall (collapse of stratification) progressed across the month of November, as mixing among layers occurred and the lakes returned to a fully isothermic condition by early December.